 East Perth Power Station Project

-From early 2022, ATCO will begin work on the East Perth Power Station redevelopment project, this process will include relocating assets and building a pipeline between Bayswater and Dianella.
+In early 2022, ATCO commenced work on the East Perth Power Station redevelopment project, which involves the relocation of assets and construction of a pipeline between Bayswater and Dianella.

 The 8.5 hectare site will open up a vibrant waterfront community situated close to Perth's major road and rail networks in East Perth.
 New paths and cycle ways will open up accessibility for the site.

-ATCO will begin work on the East Perth Power Station redevelopment project in early 2022.
-This process will include relocating infrastructure from the site and upgrading a current asset in Bayswater to replace the pressure reduction station.
+To enable this transformation, ATCO must relocate infrastructure from the site and upgrading a current asset in Bayswater to replace the pressure reduction station.
 A new 7.5km pipeline between Bayswater and Dianella will connect the asset to the network and reinforce the network so we can continue to provide gas to your door reliably and safely.

 Significant work has been undertaken to understand the best, most efficient and least disruptive route for relocating the gas infrastructure and reinforcing the network.